vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 * `part.lang = 'eng' OR part.lang = 'deu'`

 ## `part.is_title` field

-When adding content, <Config v="names.product"/> will add a special Boolean field to indicate whether the field is a title field or not.
+When adding content, <Config v="names.product"/> adds a special Boolean field to indicate whether the field is a `title` field or not.
 This is useful for a few different cases depending on how you model your data.
-For example, some users want to only match on a title field or never match on a title field, in which case this field can be used to filter.
+For example, some users want to **only** match on a title field, or never match on a title field, in which case this field can be used to filter.

+This field actually uses three value logic: true, false, and unset.
+We designed it like this to avoid creating too much metadata because customers are billed for metadata, so doing so is in the customer's interest.
+Here is how it works:

-To filter for title fields only, you can use: `part.is_title = true` and conversely `part.is_title = false` will return only non-title sections.
+* To filter for title fields only, use `part.is_title = true`
+* To return only non-title sections, use `part.is_title = false`
+* However, not all documents have titles.
+To include sections with no title, use `part.is_title<>true`.